 How Electronic Checks Work

-An electronic check is an electronic payment from your checking account processed through the Automated Clearing House, or ACH network system.
-There are two ways this happens.
+You can think of it as an electronic check if you make a payment from your checking account and have it processed through the Automated Clearing House or ACH network system.
+There are two ways in which this can occur.

 Manual Check Entry

-Electronic check conversion is different from substitute checks.
-Substitute checks are used between banks under the Check 21 law, which allows specific high-quality images of checks to replace traditional paper checks.
-You may have unknowingly created a substitute check if you have ever used a mobile phone app to take a picture of a paper check to deposit it into your bank account.
+The use of substitute checks is distinct from the conversion of paper checks to electronic form.
+Substitute checks are used for financial transactions between financial institutions in accordance with the Check 21 law, which allows specific high-quality images of checks to replace conventional paper checks.
+A substitute check may have been created unintentionally if you’ve ever used a mobile app to scan a paper check and deposit it into your bank account.

 Impact of Electronic Checks